zrhoffman/vscode-go/Usage-FAQ.md

-## How to I use VS Code's "Tasks" with Go?
+## How do I use VS Code's "Tasks" with Go?

 Invoke `Tasks: Configure Task Runner` from the command palette.